4 Simple (and easy!) ways to kickstart your digestion for fall

 • Soak 1 cup split mung beans and 1 cup white basmati rice overnight.

 • Heat a large pot on medium heat.
-Melt 1 tablespoon ghee.
+Melt one tablespoon of ghee.

-• Add 1 tablespoon fresh ginger and spices (1 teaspoon black mustard seeds, coriander, cumin, fennel, fenugreek seeds, turmeric and a pinch of asafetida) and roast for a few minutes.
+• Add one tablespoon fresh ginger and spices (1 teaspoon black mustard seeds, coriander, cumin, fennel, fenugreek seeds, turmeric and a pinch of asafetida) and roast for a few minutes.

 • Add beans and rice and stir again.

-• Add 6-8 cups water and bring to a boil.
+• Add 6-8 cups of water and bring to a boil.
 Boil for 15 minutes on medium heat.
-Turn heat to low, cover pot and continue to cook until beans and rice become soft (30-40minutes).
+Turn the heat to low, cover the pot and continue to cook until the beans and rice become soft (30-40minutes).

 • Add salt to taste.
 Garnish with cilantro and lemon or yogurt.

-Healing your digestion is such an important part of overall health and well-being.
-As you create new fall routines I hope you try some of these tips!
+Healing your digestion is such an essential part of overall health and well-being.
+As you create new fall routines, I hope you try some of these tips!

 More To Explore